adnanrahic/a-crash-course-on-serverless-auth/readme.md

-# A crash course on Serverless Authentication
+# A crash course on Serverless Authentication/Authorization
 A short and easy boilerplate showcasing JWT auth with Nodejs, the Serverless framework, MongoDB and AWS Lambda.

 - The `auth` folder has a `VerifyToken.js` file which is the base of the **authorizer** function.